fossology/fossology/README.md

 The docker image can then be used using http://IP_OF_DOCKER_HOST:8081/repo user fossy password fossy.

-If you want to run Fossology with an external database container, you can use Docker Compose, via the following command:
+If you want to run Fossology with an external database container, you can use Docker Compose.

+Run the following command:
 ```sh
 docker-compose up
 ```